 You may be wondering why we even have receptors for cannabis in the body.
 Does it mean our body prepares us to get high? – or use marijuana?

+Certainly not!
 But, in the body, there are certain lipid-based endogenous neurotransmitters called endocannabinoids.
 These neurotransmitters are what naturally bind to these endocannabinoid receptors.
 However, they share certain similarities with the cannabinoids from marijuana, hence the reason why cannabinoids can easily bind to these CB receptors in the body.